cdelgehier/oio-docs/doc/source/admin-guide/configuration_namespace.rst

 proxy-local
 -----------

-When it is necessary to make the C SDK use local sockets to the local proxy, this is the parameter to be configured.
+The optional socket path to connect to the local `oio-proxy`.
+Used by the C SDK.

 .. code-block:: text